augustinmerle/omdb-test/README.md

     $ make start

-This app use Express Js ands respond to 2 endpoints:
+This app use Express Js ands respond to this endpoints:

 * [/films](http://localhost:5400/films)
 to get the JSON of all film base on the search promt `Fast & Furious`